Joe E. Lewis: Biography

+Gangster assault

 In Chicago in 1927, Lewis refused the request of Jack "Machine Gun" McGurn (a lieutenant of Al Capone) to renew a contract that would have bound him to sing and perform at the Green Mill Cocktail Lounge, which was partly owned by Capone.
-After refusing, because he had been offered more money by a rival gang to appear at their own club, "The New Rendezvous", he was assaulted in his 10th floor Commonwealth Hotel room, on November 8, 1927, by three enforcers sent by McGurn.
-The enforcers, who included Sam Giancana and Leonard "Needles" Gianola, mutilated Lewis (his throat and tongue were cut) and left him for dead.
-He could not speak for several years.
+He refused, because he had been offered more money by a rival gang to appear at their own club, The New Rendezvous.

+According to a Chicago Tribune account the day after the assault, on November 8, 1927, Lewis was stabbed repeatedly at his hotel room at the Commonwealth Hotel by three assailants.
+According to police, Lewis "had lived for months in fear that he was to be assassinated."
+Lewis said he was about to sign a contract at the Rendezvous cafe at a salary of $1,000 a week; at the time he was getting $600 a week singing at the Green Mill.
+Lewis identified McGurn as threatening to "take him for a ride" if he went to the Rendezvous.
+The Green Mill's owner denied McGurn's involvement.
+Lewis suffered twelve cuts, nearly all on the face and head, and was so seriously hurt that physicians initially held little hope for his recovery.
+The enforcers, who included Sam Giancana and Leonard "Needles" Gianola, cut the singer's throat and tongue and left him for dead.
+He spent six weeks in the hospital and required a long recovery.
+At the time of the assault, Lewis was described as "Joseph Lewis" and as a "cabaret singer and comedian."

 Capone, who was fond of Lewis, was displeased with the assault, but would not take action against one of his top lieutenants.
 He instead gave Lewis $10,000 (equal to $ today) to recover properly and eventually resume his career.